harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 4. Code-biobert_v1.0_pubmed_pmc.tar.gz
 5. Models-SPAN_DETECTION-ONTOLOGY-BIOBERT.tar.gz (where ONTOLOGY is the ontology of choice - 20 ontologies with a corresponding Biobert file)

-Then follow the instructions within the Code section.
+After everything is downloaded, follow the instructions within the Code section on how to tackle the concept recognition from scratch.
 The Models section discusses the different models evaluated here.
 The Output Folders section provides details on how all output from the code is organized and stored.
+The ConceptMapper Baseline section discusses how ConceptMapper was used as a baseline for concept normalization.
 Lastly, the two CRAFT sections are details on the corpus we used for this project.

 To use the models we have here, skip to the Evaluation Pipeline section or the CRAFT Evaluation Pipeline section and edit the bash scripts mentioned.